truta193/scheduler/README.md

 # scheduler
 Qt application for scheduling.
-Currently in very early development but actively worked ok!
+Currently in very early development but actively worked on!